5 Best Practices for Using a Support Chatbot

 You get a lot of repetitive questions?
 Then a chatbot could be beneficial to your business.
 You have a complex product that requires personal support?
 A chatbot probably isn’t the right fit.

-A research project done by Drift, SurveyMonkey Audience, Salesforce, and myclever in 2018 yielded the surprising results that when it comes to chatbot acceptance, age doesn't matter.
-According to the study, Baby Boomers are just as open to chatbots as Millennials.
+In our chatbot consumer perceptions study, we learned that when it comes to chatbot acceptance, age matters.
+Respondents 45 and older had never spoken with a chatbot, though most were open to businesses using chatbots as part of their support.
 Note, however, that openness doesn’t equal actual use.
-If you’re catering to an older audience, they might appreciate talking to “a machine” less than younger people who might have more realistic expectations of chatbots’ capabilities.
+If your business caters to an older audience, they might appreciate talking to “a machine” less than younger people who might have more realistic expectations of chatbots’ capabilities.

 Analyze your business and ask yourself crucial questions like these: What’s my goal for implementing the chatbot?
 Which operational processes would a chatbot optimize?
 How would my users react to a chatbot?
 Getting started with chatbot service just because everyone’s talking about chatbots doesn’t suffice as an answer.

-While your customers appreciate getting a fast answer, bad service experiences can prevent them from ever buying from you again.
+While your customers appreciate receiving quick answers, bad service experiences can prevent them from ever buying from you again.
 That’s why it’s important to have a support team that stands out from chatbot support.
-Getting to an all-star support team requires constant training as well as granting customer support a seat at the adult table in your business.
+Gaining that all-star status requires constant training as well as making sure your customer support is an integral part of your organization.

-Another important point here is that your customers should never be left wondering whether they’re talking to a bot or a human.
-To avoid confusion, we recommend using real photos instead of avatars for your humans while giving your bot a name and image that clearly reveals its robotic identity.
+Another important point is that your customers should never be left wondering whether they’re talking to a bot or a human.
+In our study, 54% of respondents want chatbots to make it clear that it’s a bot.
+To avoid confusion, we recommend using real photos instead of avatars for your humans while giving your bot a name and image that clearly shows its robotic identity.

-With Userlike, you can choose between 4 different types of setups for your chatbot.
-If you set your bot to be active outside of your service hours, for example during the weekend or at night, you can easily and cost-efficiently offer a basic support in markets you would otherwise not be able to reach.
+With Userlike, you can choose between four different bot behavior modes.
+If you set your bot to be active outside of your service hours, like during the weekend or at night, you can easily offer basic support in markets you would otherwise not be able to reach.

-Or you can use your bot to qualify your incoming chats before a human Operator receives them.
-That way, your bot functions as a filter, dealing with simple, redundant inquiries, and only forwarding chats it cannot answer to its human colleagues.
+Or you can use your bot to qualify your incoming chats before a human agent receives them.
+That way, your bot functions as a filter, dealing with simple, redundant inquiries, and only forwarding chats it can’t answer to its human colleagues.
 This saves them time that they can invest in their other responsibilities.
-It also keeps them more motivated as having to deal with the same questions over and over again every day can be challenging.
+It also keeps agents motivated since dealing with the same questions over and over again every day can be challenging.

-Creating a chatbot setup that fits your business’ objectives can also save you costs.
+Creating a chatbot setup that fits your business’ objectives is also cost-effective.
 That’s money you can invest in building a great customer service team that stands out.

-Customers have come to expect options for instant support via live chat.
-At Userlike, we've made it easy to integrate a chatbot into your existing support system.
-By using our chatbot infrastructure, you’re creating a bridge between the bot and your human agents for working in harmony with each other.
-If the bot doesn’t have an answer to the customer’s request, it can simply hand things over to its human colleagues.
+Thanks to the rise of customer messaging, there is now a demand for instant, convenient support options.
+At Userlike, we've made it easy to integrate a chatbot into your existing setup.
+By using our chatbot infrastructure, you create a bridge between the bot and your human agents.
+If the bot doesn’t have an answer to the customer’s request, it can simply forward the conversation to an available agent.

-Once you’ve integrated your bot with Userlike, it has access to your chat commands like a normal Operator.
-That way, it can collect and store data from your Webvisitors, send them to dedicated parts of your website, forward the current chat session to a human colleague, and more.
+Once you’ve integrated your bot with Userlike, it has access to your chat commands like a normal agent.
+That way, it can collect and store data from your site visitors, send them to dedicated parts of your website, forward the current chat session to a human colleague, and more.

-While we welcome automation for many tasks, we still want to monitor our robo-buddy.
-You can look at your chatbot's activity in the transcripts, just like with any human Operator.
+While we welcome automation for many tasks, it’s still important to monitor your robo-buddy.
+You can check your chatbot's activity in the transcripts, just like with any human agent.

 So you have a killer support crew that knows how to deal with customers inside and out.
 While a bot won’t be able to reach their level, you should still aim to get as close as possible with the service it delivers.
 Bad customer service can hurt your business’ reputation – and a clumsy chatbot can put it at risk.